elastic/search-ui/packages/react-search-ui/README.md

 [back](#nav)

 Search UI can be used to create experiences very quickly.
 Especially if you use the out of the box styles and layout.
-The following is a very simplistic UI for an App Search engine.
+The following is a basic UI for an App Search engine.

 ```jsx
 import React from "react";